VioletViolaVi/Milestone-Project-4/README.md

 ### Login Page
 * Contains a “__*sign up*__” link at the top of the page for users to click on and be redirected to the sign up page if they don’t have accounts with Slurps and need to create one in order to log in.
 * Contains a login form that requires users to enter their username and password.
 This allows users to access their accounts by filling in these details and logging into their accounts with Slurps.
-* Contains a “__*LOG IN*__” button to allow users to click on it to log into the Slurps website and be redirected to the home page, with a confirmation message at the top informing them they have just logged in.
+* Contains a “__*LOGIN*__” button to allow users to click on it to log into the Slurps website and be redirected to the home page, with a confirmation message at the top informing them they have just logged in.
 * Contains a link underneath the login form, labelled “__*Forgot Password?
 Click Me!*__” followed by a smile wink icon, for users to click on in case they forget their password and require resetting it in order to log into their account.
 ### Reset Password Sent Email Page
 * Contains a message for the users to read, explaining to them that they have been sent an email for resetting their password and should contact Slurps if they don’t get this email.